-- Assessing the current and projected future extent of human activities (including science, tourism, fisheries) - Quantifying anthropogenic risk through ecosystem assessments and models (including tourism, science and fisheries) - Synergistic and cumulative impacts from human activities and other change drivers - Waste impacts, including plastics, and novel pollutants
+- What are the current and projected future extent of human activities (including science, science support, tourism, fisheries)? - What are the primary risks of these anthropogenic activities? - What are the synergistic and cumulative impacts from human activities combined with other change drivers? - How can risks and impacts be mitigated?